 City Passes at a glance:

-- The Madrid City Pass allows skip-the-line and free entry to the Prado Museum and the Real Madrid Stadium Tour.
-A hop-on hop-off bus ticket and a transfer from the airport to your hotel is also included.
+- The Madrid City Pass allows skip-the-line and free entry to the Prado Museum and the Royal Palace (Palacio Real).
+A hop-on hop-off bus ticket is also included.
+You can opt to add a three-day public transport card including airport transfer with a private taxi from Madrid Airport to your hotel in the city.

 - The Madrid iVenture Card allows skip-the-line and free entry to the main attractions, museums and tours in Madrid.
 The Unlimited Pass offers free entry to more than 20 attractions, museums and tours in Madrid and Toledo!